How Do Indian Software Companies Calculate Loss of Pay: 30 Days or 22 Days?

 Arun - Exe HR

-I guess we have to take total number of days in the month and divide it with gross salary & multiplied it with no of Leaves.
+I guess we have to take the total number of days in the month, divide it by the gross salary, and multiply it by the number of leaves.
+Please let me know what are the other ways of calculating the LOP?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute